Cherwell Street (Banbury) bus improvement project

 Both projects focus on investing in public transport and pedestrian infrastructure, in line with our Local Transport Connectivity Plan.

-The improvements also form part of the Banbury 2050 vision and support the objectives of various Oxfordshire County Council, Cherwell District Council and government public transport
+The improvements also form part of the Banbury 2050 vision and support the objectives of the Oxfordshire County Council, Cherwell District Council and the government's public transport